 2. Lake Pukaki Viewpoint

 You may recognize Lake Pukaki from your Instagram feed – the bright blue lake with Mount Cook as a backdrop.
-Honestly, if you’re a photography fan you must stop here!
+Honestly, if you’re a photography fan, you must stop here!
 But even if you’re not, why wouldn’t you want to enjoy this view?!

-There are lots of different places you can pull over to enjoy the view with a few unmarked spots on the road into Mount Cook National Park.
+There are lots of different places you can pull over to enjoy the views here, with a few unmarked spots on the road into Mount Cook National Park.
 However, one place that’s perfect for a stunning view is this particular Lake Pukaki Viewpoint.
-Located only about a 25-minute drive from Lake Tekapo town, this viewpoint is on the shore of Lake Pukaki and you can see Mount Cook in the distance.
+Located only about a 25-minute drive from Lake Tekapo town, this viewpoint is on the shore of Lake Pukaki and you can even see Mount Cook in the distance.

 This is just a quick stop for a photo, unless you’re in a self-contained certified campervan, in which case you can actually freedom camp here from the night.
+Not a bad spot to wake up in the morning!

 3. Lake Pukaki Shoreline Walk